The Challenge of Vanishing/Exploding Gradients in Deep Neural Networks

 Solutions

-Now that we are well aware of the vanishing/exploding gradients problems, it’s time to learn some techniques that can be used to fix the respective problems.
+Now that we understand the vanishing/exploding gradients problems, we can learn some techniques to fix them.

 Proper Weight Initialization